Eagle Hill School: History

 In the early 1960s, Dr. James J.A.
-Cavanaugh, Director of the Department of Pediatrics at St. Elizabeth's Hospital in Brighton, Massachusetts, began to work with to children with dyslexia or a specific learning disability.
-Eagle Hill School in Hardwick is a preparatory college program, which was conceived from Cavanaugh's recognition of the impact of this disability on children and the limited facilities available for remediation.
+Cavanaugh, Director of the Department of Pediatrics at St. Elizabeth's Hospital in Brighton, Massachusetts, began working with children with dyslexia and other learning disabilities.
+Eagle Hill School in Hardwick is a college preparatory boarding school established to serve these students, addressing the limited educational options available at the time.

 Joining Dr. Cavanaugh to launch the school were educational director Charles Drake of Brandeis University and headmaster Howard Delano, formerly of Fryeburg Academy.
 Nineteen children were in residence when the school opened its doors on family-owned property in September 1967.
 All of them were housed in the Main House, which now contains the school's administrative offices.
 By the third year, a dormitory was constructed and one hundred children were in residence.
 In 2009, the boarding enrollment for the school reached approximately 160 students.

 On May 9, 2023, head of school Dr. PJ McDonald died.
 About a month later, Erin Wynne was appointed as the school's 4th head of school.

 Program

-The school enrolls 215 students in grades 8-12, and has 119 faculty and staff members, a student-to-teacher ratio of 3 to 1, and an average classroom size of 6 to 1.
+The school enrolls approximately 215 students in grades 8-12, with 119 faculty and staff members and a student-to-teacher ratio of approximately 4:1.